Om2005Prakash/Om2005Prakash.github.io/_posts/2025-08-15-Unlearning.md

 Editing can serve as a form of unlearning.
 If we can edit an unwanted concept into a safe target concept, we can effectively "forget" the original one.
 This post describes a method I call **Null-Space Constrained Concept Editing**, adapted from a paper called **AlphaEdit** ([arXiv:2410.02355](https://arxiv.org/abs/2410.02355)), which enables *selective editing* in diffusion models while preserving unrelated knowledge.

+In this post, we focus on editing the **CLIP text encoder** to realign the embeddings of unwanted concepts toward safe targets.
+Crucially, we do **not** modify the UNet weights directly; however, we leverage the UNet to guide the update direction (as detailed in the section *Guidance From the UNet*).

 ---

 ## The Problem: Naive Editing